-Learn everything about Chateau Cantenac Brown Margaux, Third Growth, Bordeaux wine producer with wine tasting notes, and wine with food pairing tips.
+Learn everything about Chateau Cantenac Brown Margaux, Third Growth with wine tasting notes, and wine with food pairing tips.
 Learn all the best vintages, a history of the property, information on vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Cantenac Brown History, Overview

 The Chateau for Cantenac Brown is unique in the Bordeaux wine appellation.
 It is perhaps the only Bordeaux chateau designed in the style of a traditional, Tudor mansion in the entire region!
 How did that happen?